Nest4u/hm-40/README.md

 ## 3. Server Request

-We built a component called **UserPosts**.
+We built a component called **GetData**.
 It fetches a list of posts from an online API and displays them.
 The component also handles:
 - Loading state (shows "Loading..." while waiting for the data).
 - Error state (shows an error message if the fetch fails).
 - Success state (displays the list of posts when the fetch is successful).